 Looking for the perfect backdrop in Martin County for your Instagram photos?
-You don’t have to look far in Stuart, Florida because there are plenty to choose from.
+You don’t have to look far in Stuart, Florida, because there are many choices.
 Here are 25 of the Best Photo Spots in Stuart, Florida.

 I have lived in Stuart for over 25 years, and I constantly hear from younger folks that there is nothing to do here.
-Well, I say, grab a camera because there are endless amounts of places to take pictures here on the Treasure Coast of Florida that will make most people green with envy.
+Well, grab a camera because there are endless places to take pictures here on the Treasure Coast of Florida that will make most people green with envy.

 #1 The Roosevelt Bridge

-Probably one of the most recognizable locations that illustrated that you are in Stuart, Florida is the Roosevelt Bridge.
-The bridge spans the St. Lucie River in Stuart.
-The perfect time to photograph this bridge is at twilight when the lights on the bridge come on.
-This ranks number one on my list of 25 of the Best Photo Spots in Stuart, Florida.
+One of the most recognizable locations is the Roosevelt Bridge.
+Spanning the St. Lucie River, the perfect time to photograph this bridge is at twilight when the lights on the bridge come on.
+This ranks number one on my list of 25 Best Photo Spots in Stuart, Florida.

 #2 Stuart Riverwalk